sismo-core/sismo-docs/technical-documentation/sismo-connect/server.md

 #### Configuration

-The first step for integrating sismoConnect in your backend is to create a `sismoConnectConfig`.
+The first step for integrating Sismo Connect in your backend is to create a `sismoConnectConfig`.
 This config will require an `appId` and can be customized with optional fields.
 You can go to the [Sismo Factory](https://factory.sismo.io/apps-explorer) to register an appId.

 ```typescript
 import { SismoConnect, SismoConnectServerConfig } from "@sismo-core/sismo-connect-server";